sarahcolbert/sibling_roh_analysis/README.md

 ## Pre-Step 2: Editing the config file

 working on this...not sure what will need to be in it

-## Step 1: Defining siblings
+## Pre-Step 3: Defining siblings
 The analysis pipeline requires data on siblings.
 We follow the suggestion of Howe et al., which is to include "all siblings from families with one or more pairs of genotyped dizygotic siblings.
 For example, in a family with a pair of monozygotic twins and an additional sibling, include both MZ twins and the sibling.
 The inclusion of both MZ twins should (very) modestly improve power by accounting for variation in the phenotypic outcome.
 If siblings have not been previously identified in the dataset, we suggest using [KING](https://www.kingrelatedness.com/) to infer siblings."

-We provide instruction for defining siblings [here](https://github.com/sarahcolbert/siblingRohAnalyses/ADD).
+Instructions for defining siblings are provided by Howe et al. [here](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.1_Siblings).

+## Pre-Step 4: Input Files
+### Genotype data
+You will need genotype data in PLINK binary format.
+The pipeline requires the input (.bed, .bim, .fam) files to satisfy the following requirements:

+a) PLINK binary format (.bed .bim .fam) files.
+The first two columns must contain family IDs (FID) and individual IDs (IIDs).
+FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.

+b) add stuff as we need it

+### Covariate data
+A covariate file should be provided containing the following columns, if available:

+IID, age, sex, batch, first 10 genomic principal components, anything else?

 # NOTES/OLD FRAMEWORK